This post may contain affiliate links. Please read my affiliate policy.

 Table of Contents

-5. Strawberry Watermelon Smoothie Recipe
+How to Make a Strawberry Watermelon Smoothie

 If you’re working with a non high-powered blender, be sure to blend long enough to avoid strawberry seeds in your teeth along with leafy spinach chunks.
 Using the 2 blend method works well to really blend up the spinach, water, and watermelon before adding the remaining ingredients.
+For the creamiest results, I recommend using one of my favorite smoothie blenders.

-If you want to turn this smoothie into a meal, just add in a plant-based protein powder for extra protein as well as healthy fat.
+If you want to turn this smoothie into a meal, just add in a plant-based protein powder for extra protein as well as healthy fats.
 You’ll stay full longer and your body will turn that smoothie into long lasting energy to fuel you until lunchtime!

 Eating Seasonally